ibm-cloud-docs/cloud-object-storage/web-application.md

 {: #tutorial-create-app}
 {: step}

 Let's recall the prerequisites that you needed for developing a Node.js app on {{site.data.keyword.cloud_notm}} Platform.
 You already created your {{site.data.keyword.cloud_notm}} Platform account as well as installed the Developer Tools, which installed Docker.
 Then, you installed Node.js.
-The last item listed as a prerequisite for this tutorial was Git, which we dive into now.
+The last item listed as a prerequisite for this tutorial was Git, which you dive into now.

 We're going to start the specifics of working on the image gallery in Node.js.
-For now, we use GitHub Desktop for this scenario, but you might also use the Git command-line client to complete the same tasks.
-To get started, let's clone a starter template for your new web application.
+For now, use GitHub Desktop for this scenario, but you might also use the Git command-line client to complete the same tasks.
+To get started, clone a starter template for your new web application.

 Follow this process: